 The Prayer of Humble Access is a very distinctive element of worship in the Anglican Tradition.
 Assembled in the earliest prayer books by Thomas Cranmer, it includes phrases and concepts from Mark 7:28, the Liturgy of St. Basil, a Gregorian collect, John 6:56, and some ideas of Thomas Aquinas.
+THE MINISTRATION OF COMMUNION Celebrant:: The gifts of God for the people of God.
+Take them in remembrance that Christ died for you and feed on him in your hearts by faith, with thanksgiving.
 If you require a gluten-free wafer, please ask the priest at the altar rail when you kneel for Communion.
 The Christian life is deeply personal yet is essentially corporate by nature, not private.
 Every act of worship is intended not only to glorify God for His own sake, but to lift up and build up one another in Christ for His sake as well.
 The word "liturgy" literally means "the work of the people."
 A central function of liturgy is to send the message that in a worship community there are no bystanders.
 It is corporate through and through and from one end to the other.
 Singing is also a form of prayer that can help carry the heart to God not only in the words being sung but beyond the reach of words.